Note: This article was first posted December 17, 2018. It has been updated and improved with new research.

 Bremen’s paper of record, The Bremen Enquirer, was founded in November of 1885 by Brook H Bowman (1858-1931).
-This year marks the end of that 132-year run, as the paper is combined with other local papers in the Pilot-News Group and rechristened Heartland News.
+2018 marked the end of that 132-year run, as the paper is combined with other local papers in the Pilot-News Group and rechristened Heartland News.

 You can find an album of Enquirer-specific history on our Flickr account.